vexeye/vex/README.md

 Testing is unavoidable.
 Benchmarking is vital.

-3.
+2.
-Developer experience over eternal struggle.
+Developer experience over unnecessary struggle.
 Quantity of files over quantity of lines.
 Verticality over horizontality.
 Patterns over randomness.

-4.
-Explicit is better than implicit.
-Clarity is better than ambiguity.
-...
-Complex is better than complicated.
-Simple is better than complex.

-5.
+3.
 Beautiful is better than ugly.
 Shorter is better then longer.
 Sparse is better than dense.
 Flat is better than nested.
 Nested is better than mess.

+4.
+If the implementation is hard to explain, it's a bad idea.
+If the implementation is easy to explain, it may be a good idea.

+5.
+Complex is better than complicated.
+Simple is better than complex.

 6.
+Explicit is better than implicit.
+Clarity is better than ambiguity.

+7.
 In the face of ambiguity, refuse the temptation to guess.
 Special cases aren't special enough to break the rules.
 Errors should never be logged superficially.
 Exceptions should never pass silently.

 7.
-If the implementation is hard to explain, it's a bad idea.
-If the implementation is easy to explain, it may be a good idea.

 ```
 ## Entrypoint priority